-Our condensed consolidated financial statements are prepared in accordance with U.S. GAAP.
-Accounting policies, methods, and estimates are an integral part of the preparation of condensed consolidated financial statements in accordance with U.S. GAAP and, in part, are based upon management's current judgments.
+Our condensed consolidated financial statements are prepared in accordance with GAAP.
+Accounting policies, methods, and estimates are an integral part of the preparation of condensed consolidated financial statements in accordance with GAAP and, in part, are based upon management's current judgments.
 Those judgments are normally based on knowledge and experience with regard to past and current events and assumptions about future events.
 Certain accounting policies, methods and estimates are particularly sensitive because of their significance to the condensed consolidated financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.
-While there are a number of accounting policies, methods, and estimates affecting our condensed consolidated financial statements, which are described in Note 1 "The Company and Summary of Significant Accounting Policies and Estimates" to our condensed consolidated financial statements, areas that are particularly significant include:
+While there are a number of significant accounting policies, methods, and estimates affecting our condensed consolidated financial statements, which are described in Note 1 "The Company and Summary of Significant Accounting Policies are particularly critical to fiscal years 2020 and 2019.